Loughcrew: The tombs

 There are remains of more than thirty ancient tombs at Loughcrew.
 It is one of the four main passage tomb cemeteries in Ireland along with Brú na Bóinne, Carrowkeel and Carrowmore.
 The megalithic monuments are spread across four hilltops: Carnbane East, Carnbane West, Carrickbrack and Patrickstown Hill.
 These hills and the tombs themselves are together known as Slieve na Calliagh or Sliabh na Caillí, meaning "mountain of the Cailleach", the divine hag of Irish mythology.
 Legend has it that the monuments were created when a giant hag, striding across the land, dropped her cargo of large stones from her apron.

 No comprehensive dating programme has been conducted there, but the monuments are estimated to date from about 3300 BC.
 The monuments consist of cruciform chambers, all of which would have been covered by mounds.
 A unique style of petroglyphs is found there, including lozenge shapes, leaf shapes, as well as circles, some surrounded by radiating lines.
 The orthostats and structural stones of the monuments tend to be from local green gritstone, which was soft enough to carve.

 In 1980 Irish-American researcher Martin Brennan discovered that Cairn T in Carnbane East is directed to receive the beams of the rising sun on the spring and autumnal equinox - the light shining down the passage and illuminating the art on the backstone.
 Brennan also discovered alignments in Cairn L, Knowth, and Dowth in the Boyne Valley.
 The Cairn T alignment is similar to the well-known illumination at the passage tomb at Brú na Bóinne (Newgrange), which is aligned to catch the rays of the winter solstice sunrise.

 Irish folklore holds that it is bad luck to damage or disrespect such tombs and that doing so could bring a curse.
 However, some of the Loughcrew tombs have been vandalised with graffiti, and security patrols have been put in place.
+'Serious vandalism' was reported in September 2026.